folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

   * `2`: fail if both query and filters and empty.

   For backwards compatibility, `false` (or omitting the argument altogether) is equivalent to `0` , and `true` is equivalent to `1`.
+* `nsParams` -- namespace keys
+* `config` -- an object containing configuration parameters:
+  * `escape` (boolean): whether to escape quote and backslash values in the query [default: `true`]
+  * `rightTrunc` (boolean): whether to append `*` to query terms [default: `true`].

+  For backslash compatibility, a boolean value may be passed instead of the config structure: this is used as the `escape` configuration value.

 ## Components for filtering

 Please, pay attention, there is a set of components to be used for filtering inside SearchAndSort component.
 Each component represents a wrapper on existing form element component e.g. MultiSelect or renders a set of elements working like one filter e.g. CheckboxFilter.
 After change returns data in format: {name: <String>, values: <ArrayOfObjects>}, where name -- is a filter name and values -- filter values.

 ## Implementing filters